MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-create.md

     ```

-**ValidateCustomConfiguration**: This method is used to validate any additional parameters required for the connection.
-This connector we're writing doesn't require any additional parameters, hence the validation is that the additional parameters should be empty.
+**ValidateCustomConfiguration**: This method is used to validate any other parameters required for the connection.
+This connector we're writing doesn't require any extra parameters, hence the validation is that the extra parameters should be empty.

 1. Update ValidateCustomConfiguration method in ConnectionManagementServiceImpl.cs with the following code